MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-event_instance_header.md

 ### -field DUMMYUNIONNAME2

+A union of Class in two forms.

 ### -field DUMMYUNIONNAME2.Version

 This is a roll-up of the members of <b>Class</b>.
 The low-order byte contains the Type, the next byte contains the Level, and the last two bytes contain the version.

 ### -field DUMMYUNIONNAME2.Class

+The Class structure.

 ### -field DUMMYUNIONNAME2.Class.Type